FerasHamam/Weather-App/README.md

 # Skyline Weather

-A full-stack weather dashboard built for the Ard Group Software Engineer technical assessment.
+A full-stack weather dashboard.
 Search for a city to see current conditions and a five-day forecast.

 ## Stack